Table Of Contents:

-However, a spreadsheet is a static document and whilst they are great for financial modelling and basic stuff, they are not so good for demonstrating how the asset links to the identified risks, the relevant policies and controls, or the other dynamic work of an ISMS.
+However, a spreadsheet is a static document and whilst they are great for financial modelling and basic stuff, they are not so good for demonstrating how the asset links to the identified risks, the relevant policies and controls, or the other dynamic work of an information security management system.

 A good technology tool for asset inventories will come pre-configured, with the option to customise to suit your own classifications, allow you to assign owners, due dates and reminders and to capture all the evidence required in one secure location.

-Also consider a tool that allows you to assign values to your assets as this will help you prioritise risk assessments and understand any potential impact of incidents, events or breaches.
+Also consider an information security management tool that allows you to assign values to your assets as this will help you prioritise risk assessments and understand any potential impact of incidents, events or breaches.

 Finally, the best tools will come with the ability to easily link the asset to risks on your risk treatment plan, to your ISMS controls, supply chain and any other actions in the ISMS that demonstrate your assets are well protected.